System Design Space

 GDPR (EU)

-Focus: Lawful basis, data subject rights, breach notification, data minimization, privacy by design.
+Focus: Legal basis, data subject rights, breach notification, data minimization, and privacy by design.

-Focus: Data subject rights, industry requirements for payment/health information security.
+Focus: Data subject rights and industry requirements for payment, health, and other regulated data.

-We need domain-specific controls: tokenization, field-level encryption, strict retention, evidence-ready audit logs.
+You need domain-specific controls: tokenization, field-level encryption, strict retention policies, and audit logs that are ready for review.

-• Collection: collect only the required fields, enter purpose tags for each PII class.
+• Collection: collect only required fields and record the processing purpose for each personal-data class.

 End-to-end lineage graph